Why You Should Become a Veterinary Assistant

 Do your friends call you the crazy cat lady?
 Do you have more framed portraits in your house of your dog than your nieces and nephews?
 Do you love animals more than you love most people?
 Would your dream job involve working with animals daily?
 If you answered yes to any of these questions, then you’re the perfect candidate for the numerous animal jobs out there.

 It’s eternally fulfilling to spend your days working in a field you love.
-Fortunately for animal lovers, there are many animal care jobs available to us.
+Fortunately for animal lovers, there are many animal care jobs available to us, such as animal trainer and groomer, veterinary technician, and zookeeper assistant.
 Some require minimal schooling while others call for a degree, such as a bachelor’s in Animal Science.

 Demand for Vet Assistants on the Rise

 In this article, we discuss becoming a veterinary assistant, as the demand for professionals in this field has risen considerably.
 According to the Bureau of Labor Statistics, the demand for veterinary assistants will rise more than 10 percent by the year 2022 and the requirements are few.

 Veterinary assistants have many responsibilities, including assisting in examinations, laboratory testing, X-ray and ultrasound imaging, assisting with front office procedures, administering vaccinations, drawing blood, obtaining urine and fecal samples for testing, assisting and answering questions for clients, exercising dogs on their daily walks and much more.